wolfgangunger/cdk-codepipeline-multibranch/README.md

 with stage credentials, first account is toolchain , second stage account cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust 12345678912 aws://12345678915/eu-west-1

+###
+commit your changes on cdk to your repo before deploying the pipeline

+### deploy role(s)
+cdk deploy bootstrap-dev-role-stack

-### deploy the pipeline via cli
+### deploy the 'main' cdk pipeline via cli    (this pipeline will deploy the main/master branch, multi branch not supported)
 cdk deploy  cdk-pipeline-multi-branch

 now the pipeline should be ready and will be triggered on any push to the repo
+it will run immediatelly, so the stacks defined in this pipeline (in app_deploy and toolchain_deploy )will get deployed already
+this pipeline would also work stand alone, if you don't need the feature branch

-### deploy the feature-branch-pipeline-generator via cli
+### deploy the feature-branch-pipeline-generator via cli    (this one generates for each branch a pipeline )
 cdk deploy feature-branch-pipeline-generator

+it will deploy the github webhook api and the pipeline template and the pipeline generator pipeline

+### edit secret ( if configured for git access )
 Edit the secret github_webhook_secret to keep a structure like this:
 {"SecretString" : "xxxxx"}

 ### edit github-actions-demo.yml
 edit the webhook_url to your api gateway url ( or custom domain)
 change action triggers if needed
+otherwise your github cannot notify the api about a new branch

 ### create branch and push to see the new feature pipeline gets generated
 create a new branch